SED-Inria-Sophia/jasmin/docs/source/misc/installation_guide.md

  - [OCaml](https://ocaml.org) at version 4.14, with the following tools and libraries: menhir, menhirLib, dune, findlib (aka ocamlfind), apron, camlidl, angstrom, batteries, cmdliner, zarith, yojson.
  - [MPFR](https://www.mpfr.org/)
  - [PPL](https://www.bugseng.com/ppl)

+#### Using the pixi package manager

+If you have `pixi` installed (see <https://pixi.sh>), you can use it to set up a development environment with all dependencies.

+    pixi shell

+This will drop you into a shell with all tools available.
+You can also use `pixi` to install the project in development mode:

+    pixi run install_dev

 #### Build the Jasmin toolbox